basho/basho_docs/content/riak/kv/2.2.1/using/cluster-operations/inspecting-node.md

 We recommended checking stats every 90-120 seconds for best performance.

-Repeated runs of the `riak-admin status` command does not have a negative performance impact as the statistics are cached internally in Riak.
+Repeated runs of the `riak-admin status` command should not have a negative performance impact as the statistics are cached internally in Riak.